mlhubber/mlhub/docs/README.md

 [![PyPi version](https://img.shields.io/pypi/v/mlhub.svg)](https://mlhub.ai)
 [![PyPi downloads](https://pypip.in/d/mlhub/badge.png)](https://mlhub.ai)

-A *Command Line* platform for presenting and utilising Machine Learning, Artificial Intelligence, and Data Science capabilities.
+A *Command Line* framework and platform for presenting and utilising Machine Learning, Artificial Intelligence, and Data Science capabilities.

 Introduction
 ------------

-The [machine learning hub](https://mlhub.ai) is an open source project hosted on [github](https://github.com/mlhubber/mlhub) aimed at easily sharing [pre-built machine learning models](https://github.com/mlhubber/mlmodels) that may be found on [github](https://github.com), [gitlab](https://gitlab.com), or [bitbucket](https://bitbucket.org).
+The [machine learning hub](https://mlhub.ai) is a free and open source project hosted on [github](https://github.com/mlhubber/mlhub) aimed at easily sharing [machine learning, artificial intelligence, and data science models and technologies](https://github.com/mlhubber/mlmodels).
+The source code for such models will be found on [github](https://github.com), [gitlab](https://gitlab.com), or [bitbucket](https://bitbucket.org).
 The models are installed and managed using the *ml* command from the *mlhub* package designed to